dbyzero/foundry-anarchy/README.md

 ## Credits & attributions

-Icons are derived from original icons are provided under [Creative Commons 3.0 BY license](http://creativecommons.org/licenses/by/3.0/), on [game-icons.net](game-icons.net):
+Icons are derived from original icons provided under [Creative Commons 3.0 BY license](http://creativecommons.org/licenses/by/3.0/), on [game-icons.net](game-icons.net):
 - by Lorc
 - by Delapouite
 - by Skoll